 Her employer then puts extra money in, equivalent to another 4% (£100).
 The pension provider then adds the 20% basic rate tax relief (£50) and does the work to reclaim that amount from HMRC.

 In this arrangement, payments are taken from your gross salary before income tax has been deducted.
 This means you get tax relief via PAYE at the highest marginal rate.
-You don’t have to claim any tax relief on your wages from HMRC, even if you pay income tax at higher than basic rate.
-However, it also means you don't get a contribution from the government if your wages are lower than the lowest marginal rate (and you’re not paying income tax).
+You don’t have to claim any tax relief on your wages from HMRC, even if you pay income tax at higher than the basic rate.
+However, it also means you don’t get a contribution from the government if your wages are lower than the lowest marginal rate (and you’re not paying income tax).

 Ben is paid a gross salary of £2,500 every month.
 He puts 10% (£250) of that salary into his Smart Pension account.
 Ben’s employer takes his payments from his gross salary before deducting tax.
 His employer then puts extra money in, equivalent to another 4% (£100).
 In total, Ben sees a monthly contribution of £350 going into his Smart Pension account – including £50 tax relief.